pankajpatil001/notes_app/README.md

 ## Introduction

-This document provides comprehensive documentation for the Neofi Notes App API endpoints along with usage examples.
+This document provides comprehensive documentation for the Notes App API endpoints along with usage examples.

 ### Base URL